sd-powell/portfolio_project_1/README.md

 * [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) - Used to crop, resize, edit and save images to webp format.

-* [Adobe Stock](https://stock.adobe.com/) - Used to source royalty free imagery for the site.

 * [Git](https://git-scm.com/) - For version control.

 * [Github](https://github.com/) - To save and store the files for the website.